yedivanseven/CheckerPy/README.md

 a = np.array([1, 2, 3])
 out = JustNumber(a[0])
 ```
-Of course, you can also check if a variable is a numpy array.
+Of course, you can also check if a variable is a numpy array,
 ```python
 JustNdarray = Just(np.ndarray, identifier='JustArray')

 inp = np.array([4.0, 5.0, 6.0])
 out = JustNdarray(inp)
 ```
-Again, you don't actually have to do this yourself because the type checker
+but you don't actually have to do this yourself because the type checker
 for `ndarray` is predefined already.
 ```python
 from checkerpy.types.numpy import JustNdarray